ubc-systopia/netshaper/evaluation/web_latency/README.md

 1. `iter_num`: The number of iterations for each configuration.
 2. `max_client_numbers`: The number of parallel clients.
 3. `request_rate`: The request rate of the clients.
-4. `privacy_loss_peer1`: The privacy loss parameter for the middlebox at the client side (client to server communication).
+4. `privacy_loss_peer1`: The privacy loss parameter for the middlebox on the client side (client-to-server communication).
-5. `privacy_loss_peer2`: The privacy loss parameter for the middlebox at the server side (server to client communication).
+5. `privacy_loss_peer2`: The privacy loss parameter for the middlebox on the server side (server-to-client communication).
-6. `sensitivity_peer1`: The sensitivity parameter for the middlebox at the client side (client to server communication).
+6. `sensitivity_peer1`: The sensitivity parameter for the middlebox on the client side (client-to-server communication).
-7. `sensitivity_peer2`: The sensitivity parameter for the middlebox at the server side (server to client communication).
+7. `sensitivity_peer2`: The sensitivity parameter for the middlebox on the server side (server-to-client communication).
-8. `dp_interval_peer1`: The differential privacy interval for the middlebox at the client side (client to server communication).
+8. `dp_interval_peer1`: The differential privacy interval for the middlebox on the client side (client-to-server communication).
-9. `sender_loop_interval_peer1`: The sender loop interval for the middlebox at the client side (client to server communication).
+9. `sender_loop_interval_peer1`: The sender loop interval for the middlebox on the client side (client-to-server communication).
-10. `dp_intervals_peer2`: A list of different differential privacy intervals for the middlebox at the server side (server to client communication).
+10. `dp_intervals_peer2`: A list of different differential privacy intervals for the middlebox on the server side (server-to-client communication).
-11. `sender_loop_interval_peer2`: The sender loop interval for the middlebox at the server side (server to client communication).
+11. `sender_loop_interval_peer2`: The sender loop interval for the middlebox on the server side (server-to-client communication).
-12. `max_decision_size_peer1`: The maximum decision size for the middlebox at the client side (client to server communication).
+12. `max_decision_size_peer1`: The maximum decision size for the middlebox on the client side (client-to-server communication).
-13. `min_decision_size_peer1`: The minimum decision size for the middlebox at the client side (client to server communication).
+13. `min_decision_size_peer1`: The minimum decision size for the middlebox on the client side (client-to-server communication).
-14. `max_decision_size_peer2`: The maximum decision size for the middlebox at the server side (server to client communication).
+14. `max_decision_size_peer2`: The maximum decision size for the middlebox on the server side (server-to-client communication).
-15. `min_decision_size_peer2`: The minimum decision size for the middlebox at the server side (server to client communication).
+15. `min_decision_size_peer2`: The minimum decision size for the middlebox on the server side (server-to-client communication).